darkerz7/CSGO-Plugins/EntWatch_DZ/ReadME.txt

 	*entwatch_glow_spawn_type	<-1 to 3>		- Glow Type after Spawn Items, set -1 to stop glow.
 Default 0
 	*entwatch_glow_drop_type	<-1 to 3>		- Glow Type after Drop Items, set -1 to stop glow.
 Default 0

+%Module HighLight
+#Cvars:
+	*entwatch_hl_wtype		<0 to 6>		- Type of HighLighting of items.
+0 - Disable, 1 - All, 2 - Team, 3 - Privilege All, 4 - Privilege Team, 5 - Admin and Privilege All, 6 - Admin and Privilege Team.
+Default 1
+	*entwatch_hl_wcolor		<0/1>			- Color of HighLighting of items.
+0 - Color from Item, 1 - Rainbow.
+Default 0
+	*entwatch_hl_ptype		<0 to 6>		- Type of HighLighting of players that own the item.
+0 - Disable, 1 - All, 2 - Team, 3 - Privilege All, 4 - Privilege Team, 5 - Admin and Privilege All, 6 - Admin and Privilege Team.
+Default 0
+	*entwatch_hl_pcolor		<0/1>			- Color of HighLighting of players that own the item.
+0 - Color from Item, 1 - Rainbow.
+Default 0
+	*sv_highlight_distance		<integer>		- Distance of HighLighting.
+Default 500
+	*sv_highlight_duration		<float>			- Duration of HighLighting.
+Default 3.5

 %Module Chat
 #Cvars:
 	*entwatch_adminchat_mode	<0-2>		- Change AdminChat Mode (0 - All Messages, 1 - Only Pickup/Drop Items, 2 - Nothing).
 Default 0